mozilla-l10n/documentation/src/products/firefox_desktop/fluent_migrations.md

 ### Stop sync in Pontoon

-Before starting the migration process, sync needs to be suspended for all projects relying on the l10n-central repositories.
-The list of affected projects is:
-* Firefox
-* Thunderbird
-* Seamonkey
-* Lightning

-In order to disable sync, access each project from the [admin panel](https://pontoon.mozilla.org/admin/), and select the checkbox `SYNC DISABLED` at the bottom of the page, then `SAVE PROJECT`.
+Before starting the migration process, sync needs to be suspended for Firefox from the [admin panel](https://pontoon.mozilla.org/admin/projects/firefox/) by selecting the checkbox `SYNC DISABLED` at the bottom of the page, then clicking `SAVE PROJECT`.

 This is needed for several reasons:
 * It removes the chance of conflicts in the l10n repository between the running migration and Pontoon committing changes for other projects.